cri-o/cri-o/README.md

 ## Getting started

 ### Installing CRI-O
-To install CRI-O, you can use your distributions package manager:
+To install CRI-O, you can use your distribution's package manager:

 Fedora 30 and later:
 ```sudo dnf module install cri-o```